WARCORE-HCKS/LockBox/replit.md

 # LockBox - Encrypted Messenger (Demo/MVP)

 ## Overview
 LockBox is a real-time messaging application designed for private communication.
 This project demonstrates secure authentication, WebSocket-based real-time messaging, and Signal Protocol end-to-end encryption.
-The application now features a modern, polished UI with encryption indicators throughout, making security transparent to users.
-This MVP showcases production-grade E2E encryption with user-friendly design, user-owned chatrooms, and comprehensive administrative controls.
+The application features an advanced cyberpunk HUD aesthetic with neon effects, orbital animations, and particle systems.
+This MVP showcases production-grade E2E encryption with an impressive, futuristic design featuring an advanced theme toggle with orbital rings, particle effects, and smooth light/dark mode transitions.

 ## User Preferences
 - Cyberpunk-themed UI with neon aesthetics and HUD-style elements